-TThe freedom and flexibility of it.
+The freedom and flexibility of it.
 The simplicity of having the things that you need and nothing more.
 Everything is within that 50 square feet, or whatever.
 Definitely the adventures and places to see.
 We’ve seen so many places that we didn’t even know existed.
-There is sort of a tri-fold favorites, having the free time and the combination of that and having the flexibility to go on adventures.
+There is sort of a trio of favorites, having the free time and the combination of that and having the flexibility to go on adventures.

 What is your least favorite part about this lifestyle?

 A big one for us would be not being able to garden.
 We love gardening, and it’s not really a possibility while on the road.
 It’s also difficult not being around family and friends, we are very close with both.
 We got pretty homesick a few months in.

 Then there’s the typical dog issues – shedding in the van, and a lot of places don’t allow dogs, like state parks.
 It seems to be a little more difficult having a dog.
 Hair collects into crevices, then just the whole idea of having a wet dog in the van.
 You use a towel but then have a towel that smells like a wet dog (we have our “wet dog towel”).

 Advice: Take out all the carpeting in your van!
 As soon as the carpeting gets wet it stinks and the smell doesn’t go away.

 What are your favorite features of your living situation?
 Anything specifically unique?

 We sleep right next to our kitchen, which we love.
 We created an 8-foot long counter next to the bed that is extremely handy.
 We also have a portable shower for our faucet with a really long hose and running water.
 We made a lip on the edge of our counter to stop drippage, which is also very helpful.
 Since part of the countertop runs alongside the bed it really helps to keep everything dry.
 With the counter right next to the bed we can make coffee while in bed!